antrea-io/antrea/docs/design/architecture.md

 Some information in this document and in particular when it comes to the Antrea Agent is specific to running Antrea on Linux Nodes.
-For information about how Antrea is run on Windows Nodes, please refer to [windows-design.md](windows-design.md).
+For information about how Antrea is run on Windows Nodes, please refer to the [Windows design document](windows-design.md).

 ## Components